Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers

-Linformer \cite{wang2020linformer} calculates self-attention by a low-rank matrix.
+Linformer \citep{wang2020linformer} calculates self-attention by a low-rank matrix.
 However, the vast majority of these methods are difficult to apply to existing PLMs.
-Moreover, \newcite{xiong-etal-2022-simple} proposes that many efficient-attention transformers do not even perform as well as simple local-attention models on downstream language tasks. \\ {\bf Chunking Methods for Long Sequence} Another effective solution for long-sequence processing is to chunk the long text into sub-sequence and then process them respectively.
-Among chunking methods, SLED~\citep{10.1162/tacl_a_00547} splits the long sequence into overlapping chunks and processes each chunk with a full-attention encoder, then fuse cross-chunk information with a transformer decoder.
-PageSum~\citep{liu-etal-2022-leveraging-locality} separates the long sequence into non-overlapping chunks and effectively tackles them by the principle of locality~\citep{10.1145/1070838.1070856}.
-Unlimiformer~\citep{bertsch2023unlimiformer} encodes long inputs in chunks and utilizes only the top-k input tokens for every attention head. \\ {\bf Sequence Length Reduction} Reducing the length of hidden states is the method of model compression from the width perspective, which is promising since some analytical studies showed that there is redundant encoded information in token representations \cite{ethayarajh2019contextual,klafka-ettinger-2020-spying}.
-Among the redundancy, some tokens carry more task-specific information than others, suggesting that these tokens are more salient and imperative to be selected to feed into subsequent layers.
-Compared with model compression via layer-wise pruning, token-level pruning does not come at the expense of model performance in complex reasoning \cite{sanh2019distilbert,sun2019patient}.
+Moreover, \citet{xiong-etal-2022-simple} proposes that many efficient-attention transformers do not even perform as well as simple local-attention models on downstream language tasks.